nawicool/Sockets/README.md

 3. Client_Asking_HTTP_Saving.c --> client ask for HTTP data and save on file.
 It also eliminate the header.
 4. simple_server.c --> This is a simple server which accept the connection but do nothing
 5. client_for_simple_server.c ---> This is a simple client used for simple server (above file).
+6. HTTP_HTML_Server.c --> simple HTTP_HTML server which gives the html code as response.